 Equipment WITHOUT mandatory certification (self-declaration + QR)

-The following equipment DOES NOT require formal certification, but MUST comply with technical self-declaration and QR code:
+Self-declaration with QR code: The following equipment DOES NOT require formal certification, but MUST comply with technical self-declaration and QR code:

 - WiFi devices: routers, access points, adapters, IoT devices